Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 Improving the mobility of the vertebrae, restoring the plasticity of the neck muscles

-Sitting on a chair or standing, lower your arms along the body and turn your head first to the extreme right position, then to the left.
+Sitting on a chair or standing, lower your arms along your body and turn your head first to the extreme right, then to the left.

-The purpose of the exercise: to ensure such a state of mobility of the cervical vertebrae, in which the nose and chin are located above the shoulder with maximum rotation.
+Purpose of the exercise: to ensure a state of mobility of the cervical vertebrae in which the nose and chin are located above the shoulder with maximum rotation.

-Sitting on a chair or standing, lower your arms along the body and lower your head down, pressing your chin to your chest as much as possible.
-Try to feel the chest notch with your chin.
+While sitting on a chair or standing, lower your arms along your torso and lower your head down, pressing your chin as much as possible to your chest.
+Try to feel the chest cavity with your chin.

-The purpose of the exercise: improving the flexibility of the neck, stretching the stiff muscles in the back.
+Purpose of the exercise: improving neck flexibility, stretching stiff muscles in the back.

-Sitting on a chair or standing, lower your arms along your body and move your head back, pulling in your chin.
+While sitting on a chair or standing, lower your arms along your body and move your head back, retracting your chin.

-The purpose of the exercise: correcting the posture, in which the neck with the head is “stretched” forward, stretching tense muscles.
+Purpose of the exercise: correcting the posture in which the neck and head are “stretched” forward, stretching tense muscles.

 Complex No. 2

-Purpose: strengthening of weakened muscles, their maximum relaxation, reduction of painful sensations.
+Purpose: strengthening weakened muscles, maximizing their relaxation, reducing pain.

-Sitting, place the palm of one hand on your forehead.
-Tilt your head forward, pressing your palm on your forehead, as if preventing movement.
+While sitting, place the palm of one hand on your forehead.
+Bend your head forward, pressing your palm on your forehead, as if preventing movement.

-Sitting, place your palm on the temporal region.
-Alternately tilt your head to the left and right, pressing your palm on your temple.
+While sitting, place your palm on your temple area.
+Alternately tilt your head left and right, pressing your palm on your temple.

-The purpose of the exercise: strengthening the lateral cervical muscles, improving the mobility of the vertebrae, reducing pain.
+Purpose of the exercise: strengthening the lateral cervical muscles, improving vertebral mobility, reducing pain.

-Sitting or standing, lower your arms along the torso.
+While sitting or standing, lower your arms along your body.
 Raise your shoulders to the maximum possible position and lower them.

-Sitting or lying down, massage the area between the occipital bone and the part of the nape where the muscles are located.
+While sitting or lying down, massage the area between the occipital bone and the part of the back of the head where the muscles are located.

-Sitting or lying down, massage the shoulder blades at the point of attachment to the neck muscle.
+While sitting or lying down, massage your shoulder blades at the point of attachment to the neck muscle.

-Gymnastics for the treatment of a hernia of the cervical spine
+Gymnastics for the treatment of hernia of the cervical spine

-From a sitting upright position, take a deep breath and tilt your head back, looking up at the ceiling.
+From the “sitting upright” position, take a deep breath and tilt your head back, looking at the ceiling.

-Hold this position for a few seconds, return to the starting position.
+Hold this position for a few seconds and return to the starting position.

-Hernia of the cervical spine is the second most common after the lumbar.
+Herniation of the cervical spine is the second most common herniation after the lumbar hernia.
 Read more about symptoms, diagnosis, as well as conservative and surgical treatment in the article.

 Gymnastics for the treatment of osteochondrosis of the cervical spine

 Lie down and straighten your body as much as possible.
 The left hand is on the chest, the right hand is on the stomach.
-Balanced breath.
+Inhale evenly.
 Hold your breath for 10 seconds, exhale and relax.

-Roll over on your stomach, legs straight, avoid bending.
-Raise the upper thoracic region along with the head and lower to the starting position.
+Roll over onto your stomach, legs straight, avoid bending.
+Raise the upper thoracic together with your head and lower yourself to the starting position.

 Lie on your back, legs bent at the knees.
-Alternately perform body turns left and right.
+Alternately rotate your torso left and right.
 The interval between each turn is 20 seconds.

-This disease occurs in every second person aged 25 - 40 years.
-In our article, you will learn about the causes of osteochondrosis, its symptoms, as well as the classic options for dealing with it.
+This disease occurs in every second person aged 25-40 years.
+In our article you will learn about the causes of osteochondrosis, its symptoms, as well as classic options for combating it.

 Gymnastics for the treatment of protrusion of the cervical spine

 You will need a wide board with a smooth surface.
-Its size should allow you to lie on the board at full height.
-Attach 50 cm straps to one end of the board.
+Its size should allow you to lie down on the board at full height.
+50 cm straps must be attached to one end of the board.

 Carefully change the angle of the board, adjusting the load on the spinal column.

-To stretch your back muscles, lie down on a support, touching it with your stomach.
+To stretch your back muscles, lie down on a support with your stomach touching it.

-Watch for the correct distribution of body weight: the main load should be felt between the lower abdomen and the upper shoulder girdle.
+Make sure that your body weight is distributed correctly: the main load should be felt between the lower abdomen and the upper shoulder girdle.

-If the pain syndrome manifests itself in the right side, lie on the left.
+If pain occurs on the right side, lie on the left.
 If pain is observed on both sides of the spine, perform the exercise alternately on each side.

 The upper part of the body moves forward, while the lower part leans back.

-Get on all fours, straighten your back, and start walking around the room.
+Get on all fours, straighten your back and begin to “walk around” the room.

 Lie on your back with your legs as straight as possible.
-Pull the socks towards you, touch the sternum with your chin.
-Thus, the muscles of the neck will stretch, and the spinal column will be stretched.
+Pull your socks towards you, touching your sternum with your chin.
+Thus, the neck muscles will tighten and the spinal column will stretch.

 Gymnastics for the treatment of spondylosis of the cervical spine

-It is important to perform gymnastics as carefully and smoothly as possible, to avoid unnecessary excessive loads.
+It is important to perform gymnastics as carefully and smoothly as possible, and to avoid unnecessary excessive stress.

-With regular performance, the blood circulation of the cervical region will improve, the muscles will tone up, and the physiological mobility of the spinal column will be restored.
+When performed regularly, blood circulation in the cervical region will improve, the muscles will become toned, and the physiological mobility of the spinal column will be restored.

 Gymnastics for the treatment of chondrosis of the cervical spine

-Gymnastics for osteochondrosis is necessary to reduce pain, strengthen the neck muscles and prevent the recurrence of the disease.
+Gymnastics for osteochondrosis is necessary to reduce pain, strengthen the neck muscles and prevent relapse of the disease.

 • A series of neck turns.
-Each turn must be performed very slowly, with a fading at the extreme point for a couple of seconds.
-The gaze should be directed strictly straight, the head is raised.
+Each turn must be performed very slowly, freezing at the extreme point for a couple of seconds.
+The gaze should be directed strictly straight, the head raised.

 • Head tilts.
-Tilt the head to each side until the ear touches the shoulder.
+The head should be tilted in each direction until the ear touches the shoulder.
 The shoulders are as relaxed and lowered as possible.

 Osteochondrosis is called damage to the articular cartilage, which leads to disruption of the joint.
 In the spine, intervertebral discs are more often affected, the articular tissues of which are destroyed under the influence of external factors.

-Medicine considers the cause of osteochondrosis of the spine sedentary image life: at the computer, without raising his head, in not the most comfortable position.
-Today, this disease is rapidly getting younger.
-And according to statistics, if earlier 30-year-old girls were more worried about the opportunity to lose weight with the help of an exercise bike, then today - what kind of therapeutic exercises for the neck will help get rid of pain.
+Medicine considers the cause of spinal osteochondrosis to be sedentary image life: at the computer, without raising your head, in not the most comfortable position.
+Today this disease is rapidly becoming younger.
+And according to statistics, if previously 30-year-old girls were more concerned about the possibility of losing weight with the help of an exercise bike, today - what kind of therapeutic exercises for the neck will help get rid of pain.

-The cervical vertebrae are much smaller than the lumbar.
-There are thousands of blood vessels and nerve endings in this area.
-When a minimum voltage occurs, the nerves are compressed and the vascular patency is impaired, which eventually leads to the development of edema, hernia, and protrusion.
-When the blood supply is disturbed, an inflammatory process often occurs, which leads to pathological changes and even disability.
+The cervical vertebrae are significantly smaller than the lumbar vertebrae.
+This area contains thousands of blood vessels and nerve endings.
+When minimal tension occurs, nerves are compressed and vascular obstruction occurs, which over time leads to the development of edema, hernias, and protrusions.
+When the blood supply is disrupted, an inflammatory process often occurs, which leads to pathological changes and even disability.

 Symptoms of the disease depend on its type.

-• cervical sciatica- pain radiates from the neck to the shoulder blade, spreads to the fingers through the forearm.
+• Cervical sciatica- pain radiates from the neck to the shoulder blade, spreading to the fingers through the forearm.
 Often the sensitivity of the fingers and hands disappears.

-• Irritative reflex syndrome- there is an intense boring pain in the neck and occiput.
-Gives to the shoulder, chest, often manifests itself in the forearm.
+• Irritative-reflex syndrome- intense boring pain occurs in the neck and back of the head.
+It radiates to the shoulder, chest, and often manifests itself in the forearm.

-• vertebral artery syndrome - headache does not go away, makes noise in the ears.
-Pursues dizziness and blurred vision.
+• Vertebral artery syndrome - headache does not go away, there is noise in the ears.
+Suffering from dizziness and visual disturbances.
 He is recognized the most dangerous kind cervical osteochondrosis, which leads to impaired blood circulation in the brain.
-It is impossible to fight him with only gymnastics for the neck and back.
+It is impossible to fight it only with gymnastics for the neck and back.

-• Cardiac syndrome- the pain is localized in the neck, shoulder blades, heart.
-Increases with sneezing, turning the head.
+• Cardiac syndrome- pain is localized in the neck, shoulder blades, and heart.
+Intensifies with sneezing and turning the head.

 Treatment of cervical osteochondrosis

-Osteochondrosis is dangerous not only with constant pain, but also with the risk of complications.
-Therefore, with prolonged and intense pain in the neck, you should definitely consult a specialist.
-In the initial stages of the disease, only exercises for the neck with osteochondrosis will be recommended to you.
-In a neglected state, the disease requires drug therapy to eliminate inflammation, restore vascular patency.
-In some cases, it is required to wear a special corset that supports the head.
+Osteochondrosis is dangerous not only due to constant pain, but also to the risk of complications.
+Therefore, if you have prolonged and intense pain in the neck area, you should definitely consult a specialist.
+In the initial stages of the disease, you will only be recommended exercises for the neck for osteochondrosis.
+In an advanced state, the disease requires drug therapy to eliminate inflammation and restore vascular patency.
+In some cases, it is necessary to wear a special corset to support the head.

-However, in each case, you can not do without exercises for the muscles of the neck.
-Their main task is to strengthen the muscles of the cervical region to properly support the joints of the spine.
-When performed regularly, gymnastics gives a tangible effect: the intensity of pain decreases or it completely lets go, normal blood flow is restored, and well-being improves significantly.
+However, in each case you cannot do without exercises for the neck muscles.
+Their main task is to strengthen the muscles of the cervical spine to properly support the joints of the spine.
+When performed regularly, gymnastics gives a noticeable effect: the intensity of pain decreases or it goes away completely, normal blood flow is restored, and well-being significantly improves.

-It is only important to remember that exercises to strengthen the muscles of the neck do not cure the disease.
+It is only important to remember that exercises to strengthen the neck muscles do not cure the disease.
 It doesn't go anywhere!
-And it will not bother you only when you perform the right set of exercises.
-As soon as gymnastics for the neck with osteochondrosis is forgotten, discomfort back in a week or two.
+And it won’t bother you only when you do correct complex exercises.
+As soon as neck gymnastics for osteochondrosis is forgotten, discomfort will be back in a week or two.

 The complex includes exercises to relax the neck muscles and strengthen them.

-1. Stand or sit in a chair with a straight back.
-Relax your hands, lower them down.
-Turn your head to the left and right 10 times as far as you can.
-If the pain prevents you from making a turn, make a few sharp jerks of your head to the right and left.
+1. Stand or sit on a chair with your back straight.
+Relax your arms, lower them down.
+Turn your head left and right 10 times as far as you can.
+If pain prevents you from turning, make several sharp jerks of your head to the right and left.

 2. Stay in the same position.
-Lower your head down and try to reach your chin to your chest.
+Lower your head down and try to touch your chin to your chest.
 Stop for 10 seconds.
 Perform 5 head tilts.

 3. Sit on a chair, relax your arms.
-Pull your chin in and try to move your head back.
-Make 10 moves.
-The exercise is useful for stretching the back of the neck muscles and is indicated for people who are forced to work in a tense posture.
+Tuck your chin in and try to move your head back.
+Do 10 movements.
+The exercise is useful for stretching the posterior cervical muscles and is indicated for people who are forced to work in a tense position.

 4. Sitting on a chair, place either palm on your forehead.
-Tilt your head forward, pressing hard on your forehead with your palm.
+Tilt your head forward, pressing firmly with your palm on your forehead.
 Hold for 10 seconds, take a break, repeat 10 times.
-Due to muscle tension, the exercise helps to strengthen the front of the neck and ensures the correct position of the head.
+By tightening the muscles, the exercise helps strengthen the front of the neck and ensures correct head position.

-5. Stand up, relax your hands.
-Raise your shoulders as high as possible, hold for 10 seconds.
-Relax your shoulders and take a deep breath, feel your arms pull your shoulders down.
+5. Stand up, relax your arms.
+Raise your shoulders as high as possible and hold for 10 seconds.
+Relax your shoulders and take a deep breath, feel your hands pulling your shoulders down.
 Repeat 5-10 times.

 6. Lie on your back on the floor.
-Raise your head, hold for 10 seconds, lay on the floor.
+Raise your head, hold for 10 seconds, put it on the floor.
 Repeat after 5 seconds.
 Do 8 times.

-7. Ask the assistant to massage the muscles between the bone of the occipital region and its soft part with force.
-At first, you will feel intense pain, which will be replaced by significant relief.
+7. Ask an assistant to forcefully massage the muscles between the bone of the occipital region and its soft part.
+At first you will feel intense pain, which will be replaced by significant relief.

-8. Lie on the floor and ask an assistant to massage the upper part of the scapula - the place of attachment of the main cervical muscle.
+8. Lie on the floor and ask an assistant to massage the upper part of the shoulder blade - the attachment point for the main cervical muscle.
 Painful sensations will be replaced by pleasant warmth.

 These neck exercises for osteochondrosis will help you live with an unpleasant disease without discomfort.

-Diseases of the spine, in which there is a deterioration in blood circulation, are not only accompanied by pain, but can cause headaches, blurred vision and frequent dizziness.
-Therefore, if the cervical spine hurts, you should immediately begin treatment and strengthening the spine.
+Diseases of the spine, in which blood circulation deteriorates, are not only accompanied by pain, but can cause headaches, blurred vision and frequent dizziness.
+Therefore, if the cervical spine hurts, you need to immediately begin treatment and strengthening of the spine.

-Most effective means prevention (traction) of diseases of the cervical spine are massage and therapeutic exercises.
+The most effective means of preventing (traction) diseases of the cervical spine are massage and therapeutic exercises.
 Special exercises relax or, conversely, tone the muscles, increase their functionality and relieve tension from the spine.

-In order for the treatment to be effective and safe, the following recommendations must be observed.:
+For treatment to be effective and safe, the following recommendations must be followed::

-• therapeutic exercises should be performed at a fairly slow pace with a certain rhythm.
-Too fast and abrupt movements can lead to increased pain or even injure tense muscles;
+• Therapeutic gymnastics should be performed at a fairly slow pace, observing a certain rhythm.
+Too fast and sudden movements can lead to increased pain or even injure tense muscles;

-• if when executing therapeutic exercises, there will be pain, preventive gymnastics better stop.
-If such pains or a strong crunch in the cervical spine occur constantly during exercise, you should consult a doctor;
+• if when executing therapeutic exercises, pain will appear, preventive gymnastics It's better to stop.
+If such pain or a strong crunch in the cervical spine occurs constantly while doing exercises, you should consult a doctor;

 • if discomfort occurs, the load on the back should be reduced;

-• therapeutic and preventive gymnastics for the back should be performed on a flat surface;
+• therapeutic and prophylactic gymnastics for the back should be performed on a flat surface;

 • you need to start gymnastics with a minimum number of repetitions, gradually increasing the load;

-• of particular importance for any load of the spine is its extension.
-This stretching of the vertebrae relieves stress and makes the treatment most effective.
+• With any load on the spine, its extension is of particular importance.
+This traction of the vertebrae relieves tension and makes the treatment more effective.

-Therapeutic exercises improve the mobility of the vertebrae, restore the elasticity of the neck muscles.
-Treatment should begin with 3 repetitions of each of the exercises.
-Gradually, the load increases.
+Therapeutic gymnastics improves the mobility of the vertebrae and restores the elasticity of the neck muscles.
+Treatment should begin with 3 repetitions of each exercise.
+Gradually the load increases.

 Exercise 1

-It is performed while sitting straight on a chair.
-The arms are lowered along the torso.
+Performed while sitting upright on a chair.
+Hands are lowered along the body.
 Slowly turn your head all the way to the right, then to the left.
-A lightweight version is also possible, when neck turns are made in each direction (to the right and left) with a small amplitude.
+A lighter version is also possible, when neck turns are made in each direction (right and left) with a small amplitude.

-This exercise over time provides good mobility of the cervical region..
+This exercise provides good mobility of the cervical spine over time..

 Exercise 2

-This exercise stretches the cervical vertebrae, stretches stiff neck muscles, and improves overall upper back flexibility.
+This exercise provides traction to the cervical vertebrae, stretches stiff neck muscles and improves overall flexibility of the upper back.

 Exercise 3

-Sitting on a chair, lower your arms and gently tilt your head back, while pulling your chin.
-Such inclinations provide good stretching of tense muscles and effective treatment pain in the neck area.
+Sitting on a chair, lower your arms and carefully tilt your head back, retracting your chin.
+These bends provide a good stretch for tense muscles and effective treatment pain in the neck area.

 Complex No. 2

-This gymnastics is also recommended for chronic diseases of the cervical region.
-As a result of the regular implementation of the complex, weakened muscles are strengthened, they are relaxed and pain is treated.
+This gymnastics is also recommended for chronic diseases of the cervical spine.
+As a result of regular implementation of the complex, weakened muscles are strengthened, they are relaxed and painful sensations are treated.
 Gymnastics begins with three repetitions.
-Gradually, the load increases.
+Gradually the load increases.

 Exercise 1

-Sitting in a chair with a straight back, place either palm on your forehead.
-Then, with effort, tilt your head forward, overcoming the resistance of the hand.
+Sitting on a chair with a straight back, place either palm on your forehead.
+Next, forcefully bend your head forward, overcoming the resistance of your hand.

-The purpose of the exercise is to strengthen the muscles of the cervical region, increase the mobility of the vertebrae and stretch them.
+The purpose of the exercise is to strengthen the muscles of the cervical spine, increase the mobility of the vertebrae and stretch them.

 Exercise 2

-Also sitting on a chair, put your palm on your temple.
-Alternately do tilts to the left and right, pressing the temple with your hand and creating resistance.
-With regular performance, such gymnastics strengthens the lateral cervical muscles, improves the mobility of the vertebrae, and provides treatment for pain.
+Also sitting on a chair, place your palm on your temple.
+Alternately bend left and right, pressing your temple with your hand and creating resistance.
+When performed regularly, such gymnastics strengthens the lateral cervical muscles, improves the mobility of the vertebrae, and provides treatment for pain.

 Exercise 3

-Standing with your arms down, raise your shoulders as high as you can, then slowly lower them back down.
+Standing with your arms down, raise your shoulders as high as possible, and then slowly lower them.

-At the end of the complex, massage the neck, lower part of the neck and shoulder blades.
+At the end of the complex, massage your neck, lower part of the back of the head and shoulder blades.

 Complex No. 3

-This complex is aimed at developing flexibility, restoring the elasticity of ligaments and intervertebral discs.
+This complex is aimed at more flexibility, restoration of elasticity of ligaments and intervertebral discs.

 Exercise 1

-Standing with a straight back, tilt your head to the sides so as to touch your shoulder with your ear.
+Standing with your back straight, tilt your head to the sides so as to touch your shoulder with your ear.

 Exercise 2

-Standing, perform slow circular movements of the head.
+While standing, perform slow circular movements with your head.
 It is desirable that the amplitude be maximum, which will ensure good traction of the vertebrae.

 Exercise 3

-Standing, lower your head down.
-Place your hands on the back of your head, clasped in a lock.
+While standing, lower your head down.
+Place your hands clasped on the back of your head.
 Slowly raise your head, trying to overcome the resistance of your hands.